DaniilPoiarkov/Eclipse/README.md

 ## Tests
 Each Test project reference base **Eclipse.Tests** assembly, that provides helpers which used through all tests.

-Each module has own test project.
+Each layer has own test project.

-BDD tests written with SpecFlow are all in the single tests assembly.

 Integration tests also isolated in separate assembly called **Eclipse.IntegrationTests**.